-Parent involvement with the club is vital.
-There are mandatory requirements of volunteering for our casino which is held at least once every two years.
-In addition, let us know if you are interested in joining the Board or volunteering with our social committee and other functions is appreciated.
+Parent involvement with the club is vital for its continuity.
+There is a mandatory requirement of volunteering for our casino which is held at least once every two years.
+In addition, as this is a volunteer-run organization, parent participation on the Board or with our social committee and other functions is appreciated.

 We are extremely proud of this unique swimming group.
 We hope that the club is the right fit for you and your child and we look forward to welcoming you as part of The Calgary Dolphins.

 Participants are expected to be completely toilet trained with no recent history of ‘accidents’ in any pools or change rooms.
 In addition, participants are expected to be reasonably able to follow instruction and cooperative with the coaches while at the pool.
-If they need extra one-to-one support with getting changed, toileting, getting into the pool, staying in the pool or any other challenges which may not be easily solved by the coaches, then the parents/caregivers will be expected to be on hand to assist.
-While the coaches are well acquainted with working with individuals with Down syndrome, it must be remembered that they are first and foremost coaches, not behavioral aides.
+If they need extra one-to-one support with getting changed, toileting, getting into the pool, staying in the pool or any other challenges which may not be readily solved by the coaches, then the parents/caregivers/aides will be expected to be on hand to assist pool-side.
+While the coaches are well-acquainted with working with individuals with Down syndrome, it must be remembered that they are first and foremost coaches, not behavioral aides.

-For many new swimmers, it is advisable that parents or caregivers may want to stay at the poolside for the first six months or more as sometimes there are unforeseen challenges and younger swimmers often find the classes too long to start and may need to leave early.
-Those parents who stay on deck will hopefully find it a pleasant task as there are plenty of comfortable chairs beside the pool, the kids are inspirational to watch, the facility is tropically warm during the winter months, and the other swimmers’ parents are excellent company.
+For many new swimmers, it is advisable that parents or caregivers stay at the poolside for the first six months or more as sometimes there are unforeseen challenges and younger swimmers often find the classes too long to start and may need to leave early.